briangershon/evm-cli/README.md

 ### MetaMask

+**Option 1: Import via Private Key**
 1. **Open MetaMask** and click the account circle in the top right
 2. **Select "Import Account"** from the dropdown menu
 3. **Choose "Private Key"** as the import type
 4. **Paste your private key** (the 0x... string from the CLI output)
 5. **Click "Import"** - your wallet will be added to MetaMask

+**Option 2: Import via Seed Phrase**
+1. **Open MetaMask** and click the account circle in the top right
+2. **Select "Import using Secret Recovery Phrase"**
+3. **Enter your 12-word mnemonic** (the word phrase from the CLI output)
+4. **Set a password** and click "Import"

 ### Brave Wallet

+**Import via Seed Phrase** (Recommended)
 1. **Open Brave Wallet** (Menu → More Tools → Crypto Wallets)
-2. **Click the account menu** (top right corner)
+2. **Click "Already have a wallet?"**
-3. **Select "Import Account"**
+3. **Select "Import wallet"**
-4. **Choose "Import from private key"**
-5. **Paste your private key** (the 0x... string from the CLI output)
+4. **Enter your 12-word mnemonic** (the word phrase from the CLI output)
-6. **Give it a name** and click "Import"
+5. **Set a password** and click "Continue"

+*Note: Brave Wallet does not support direct private key import.
+Use the mnemonic seed phrase instead.*

 ## Security Warning

-⚠️ **Important**: The generated private keys are displayed in plain text.
+⚠️ **Important**: The generated mnemonic and private keys are displayed in plain text.
 In a production environment, consider:

-- Storing private keys securely
+- Storing seed phrases and private keys securely
 - Using environment variables or secure storage
-- Never sharing or committing private keys to version control
+- Never sharing or committing mnemonics/private keys to version control
-- Only import private keys you generated yourself
+- Only import seed phrases you generated yourself
-- Never share your private key with anyone
+- Never share your mnemonic or private key with anyone
 - Consider these test wallets only - don't store significant funds
 - Use hardware wallets for production/mainnet funds
-- The private key gives complete control over the wallet
+- Both the mnemonic and private key give complete control over the wallet

 ## Dependencies